Are you looking for the best books for gardening with kids?

 Gardening Books for kids age 7+

 So many possibilities for this amazing book.
-Earth day, school or home garden.
-What can you start composting at home, etc.
+Earth day, sustainable living, school or home garden etc… What can you start composting at home?

 Amazing reference book for beginning gardeners, a MUST for your home library!

-A city girl turns an abandoned lot into a community garden.
-Great book for K-5 for the older grade it’s a great discussion starter on community service and how you can initiate change in your neighborhood that benefits all.
+Amazing book for K-5 for the older grade it’s a great discussion starter on community service and how you can initiate change in your neighborhood that benefits all when a city girl turns an abandoned lot into a community garden.

-If you have the space to even grown some of the ingredients this book is well worth the learning experience and the recipe suggestions are great too!
+If you have the space to even grow some of the ingredients this book is well worth the learning experience and the recipe suggestions are seem great too!

 Sometimes I wish east coast pizza grew on trees but this is the next best thing!